 If you’re wondering what to do in Tsitsikamma, you’ve come to the right place.
-The Tsitsikamma National Park forms part of the greater Garden Route National Park.
+The Tsitsikamma National Park forms part of the greater Garden Route National Park in Eastern Cape Province.

 Home to a variety of birds, nature lovers can enjoy the pristine natural habitat via the various hiking trails.
 Tsitsikamma is an ecological wonderland with trees as old as 105 million years.
 The area receives an average annual rainfall of 1200 mm.